 Behold your options.

 That line of white increasing in thickness along your part?
 It’s no sassy silver streak, that’s for sure.
-If you’re brave and okay with tossing on a hat when the going gets tough, you can grow it out — but those first few inches can be doozy.
+If you’re brave and okay with tossing on a hat when the going gets tough, you can grow it out — but those first few inches can be doozy to look at.
 Treat yourself to frequent haircuts — a couple of inches here, a couple of inches there — until the gray dominates, and eventually your dyed mane is but a distant memory.

 Only a temporary measure, root spray is immediate and costs very little.
 Choose a spray, powder, or stick that matches your natural color, then apply it only to the gray hair that sprouts along your part and hairline.
 Voila!
 You’re good to go until your next shower.
 We have some suggestions.